-A substation is an integral part of the UK electrical transmission system, it reduces electricity voltage so that it is easier and safer to deliver electricity to homes and business.
-This multi-million pound investment will involve the replacement of the substation at Littlebrook, Dartford to ensure that the electricity supply is suitable for generations to come.
+A substation is an integral part of the UK electrical transmission system; it reduces electricity voltage so that it is easier and safer to deliver electricity to homes and businesses.
+The existing substation having been built in 1977, is no longer operating in line with our low carbon targets.

 The majority of work will be carried out between 7.00am – 7.00pm up to seven days a week.
 However, there are exceptional circumstances where working outside of these may be necessary.

 The solution is to build a new modern substation using the next generation of cleaner ‘gas insulating’ technology across the substation and not relying on SF6.

 As an alternative to SF6, we have developed a new gas mixture called g3 which will reduce the Global Warming impact from 23,500 times to 345 times that of CO2.
 Replacing 1kg of SF6 with 1kg of g3 equals a saving of one car circling the earth four times.

 We are also delivering other innovations on site:

 - As much solar powered electrics as possible alongside: